gururaj-s/homepage/_posts/2025-08-13-yet-another-mirage.md

 ---

-#### 🔍 **Finding 2: RCO's Root Cause Claims Don’t Hold**
+#### 🔍 **Finding 2: RCO's Claims Don’t Hold**

 RCO attributes the leakage of the AES-Keys in the T-Table implementation in MIRAGE to:
 1. **AES last-round T-Table accesses** impacting cache occupancy of MIRAGE.
 2. This cache occupancy is **measurable by a subsequent attacker accessing its own cached array**, originally occupying 50% of the Last-level Cache, and **measuring its access time**.

 Thus, RCO claims that an attacker measuring its own access time, can perceive cache occupancy, and uncover the secret key based on its correlation with the cache occupancy.
-This raises the question:

-> How can different keys be distinguishable by cache occupancy and timing, when MIRAGE’s random evictions can vary occupancy and timings significantly across multiple runs of even the same plaintext encrypted by the same key?
+> However, we find that MIRAGE's random evictions cause significant timing variations across repeated encryptions of the same plaintext and key, making keys or ciphertexts indistinguishable based on timings (see Figure-3 below).

 ---